dbohlender/canfar.github.io/docs/tutorial.md

 To manage the VMs with OpenStack, we suggest using the  dashboard at Compute Canada [Log into the dashboard](https://west.cloud.computecanada.ca).
 Provide your CANFAR username, and add it with a ```-canfar``` suffix, e.g, ```janesmith-canfar```, and your usual CANFAR password.
 We will refer the CANFAR username as ```[username]```.

-Each resource allocation corresponds to an OpenStack **project**.
-A user may be a member of multiple project, and a project usually has multiple users.
+Each resource allocation corresponds to an OpenStack **tenant** or **project** (these two names are used interchangeably).
+A user may be a member of multiple projects, and a project usually has multiple users.
 A pull-down menu near the top-left allows you to select between the different projects that you are a member of.

 ### Update security group to allow ssh access